Global Tech Sector Layoffs: Nearly 245,000 Jobs Cut Worldwide in 2025

-In response to this trend, the team at RationalFX investigated the wave of layoffs, analysing the number of job cuts that have occurred so far in 2025.
+In response to this trend, the team at RationalFX investigated the wave of layoffs in the technology sector, analysing the number of job cuts that have occurred throughout 2025.
 Based on figures from several sources, including TrueUp, TechCrunch, and multiple state WARN databases, we identified the companies with the most significant workforce reductions.
-So far in 2025, more than 226 thousand people have been laid off in the global tech sector, and if the trend continues at the same rate, this number will exceed 257,000 by the end of the year.
+In total, 244,851 tech jobs were cut globally in 2025, marking another year of sustained downsizing following the post-pandemic correction that began in 2022.

 Tech industry layoffs around the world in 2025, breakdown by country

-Tech Companies Boost Profits While Trimming Global Workforces
+Tech Companies Boosted Profits While Trimming Global Workforces

-Even as it posts strong financial results, Meta is facing a significant layoff wave in 2025.
-In the third quarter of fiscal year 2025, the company generated $51.24 billion in revenue, a 26 percent increase compared with the same quarter last year, and $2.71 billion in net income, despite a $15.93 billion one-time tax charge.
-Meta’s operating income rose to $20.54 billion, with an operating margin of 40 percent, down from 43 percent a year ago, while total costs jumped 32 percent due largely to the rapid expansion of its AI infrastructure.
-Even as it invested heavily in AI, including $14.3 billion in June for a 49 percent stake in Scale AI, the company has laid off at least 4,320 employees since the start of the year, highlighting the tension between workforce reductions and major growth investments.
+Meta followed a similar path.
+In the third quarter of fiscal year 2025, the company generated $51.24 billion in revenue, a 26% increase compared with the same quarter last year, and $2.71 billion in net income, despite a $15.93 billion one-time tax charge.
+Meta’s operating income rose to $20.54 billion, with an operating margin of 40%, down from 43% a year ago, while total costs jumped 32% due largely to the rapid expansion of its AI infrastructure.
+Even as it invested heavily in AI, including $14.3 billion in June for a 49% stake in Scale AI, the company has laid off at least 4,320 employees since the start of 2025, highlighting the tension between workforce reductions and major growth investments.

 Companies with AI and Automation-related layoffs in 2025, companies with more than 100 layoffs reported to have been a result of AI implementation